Firuzağa Mosque

 - Changes the building has undergone since its construction

-• The mosque was severely damaged in the Cihangir fire on March 1, 1823, and was subsequently rebuilt in a completely new form by Sultan Mahmud II in 1823-24.
+• The mosque, whose first construction date is unknown, was severely damaged in the Cihangir fire on March 1, 1823, and was subsequently rebuilt in a completely new form by Sultan Mahmud II in 1823-24.

 - Prominent features of the mosque